Small animals are victims of cruel live lure training

 • In September 2023, Leslie Kenyon and an unnamed Victorian greyhound handler were immediately suspended after evidence of luring and baiting was found on their property.

 • In June 2023, three South Australian greyhound handlers Troy, Connor and Jackson Murray were handed life bans after they were found to have been involved in live baiting.
-Following the discovery of live baiting and other greyhound abuse offenses, in December 2023, the South Australian greyhound industry was warned to make changes within wo years or risk being shut down.

-• In November 2021, greyhound handler Rinaldo DiVirgilio received a mandatory lifetime ban after being found guilty on multiple live baiting-related offenses.
+• In November 2021, greyhound handler Rinaldo DiVirgilio received a mandatory lifetime ban after being found guilty for multiple live baiting-related offenses.
 Stewards discovered three traps and two live possums on the handler's property.

 • In June 2021, a surveillance operation by GREY2K USA Worldwide revealed evidence of live lure training in Greeley, Colorado on a farm operated by longtime greyhound breeders John E. and Jill Jen Lashmet.
 Fifteen greyhounds were encouraged to chase, pin and maul their prey during the course of an hour.
 The Lashmet farm bred and trained dogs for racing in multiple states and at the Agua Caliente track in Mexico.
 The Colorado Racing Commission and the Attorney General's office ignored GREY2K's offical compliants and repeated requests for criminal charges.

 • In July 2020, investigators in Kansas filmed the notorious Ursula Abbie O’Donnell live baiting at least nine greyhounds on her farm located just two miles away from the National Greyhound Association headquarters in Abilene.
 Ms. O’Donnell is a longtime greyhound breeder and has a particularly corrupt history.
 She was arrested in 2002 for felony animal cruelty after being implicated in a scheme to kill thousands of unwanted racing dogs by gunshot on an Alabama farm.
-In the years since, she has been found with drug-positive dogs multiple times, has paid a substantial fine, but still retains her license in the states of Florida and perhaps West Virginia.
+In the years since, she has been found with drug-positive dogs multiple times, has paid a substantial fine, but still retained her license in the states of Florida and perhaps West Virginia.
 The NGA has taken no public action against her at any time.

 • In June and July 2020, a surveillance operation by GREY2K USA revealed evidence of live lure training in Elgin, Texas.
-Activities appeared to be orchestrated by third generation greyhound breeder Tori Michelle Shepherd, whose social media commentary reads that she learned how to train greyhounds from her grandfather.
-Dozens of dogs were encouraged to chase, pin and maul their prey.
+Activities appeared to be orchestrated by third generation greyhound breeder Tori Michelle Shepherd, whose social media commentary read that she learned how to train greyhounds from her grandfather.
+Dozens of dogs were encouraged to chase, pin and maul small animals.
 The Shepherd farm bred and trained dogs for use in racing all across the country, including West Virginia and Florida.
 Ms. Shepherd's namesake "Torrington" was one of several dogs owned by Byron Jay Childs, a member of the board of directors of the National Greyhound Association.
 GREY2K filed complaints with the U.S. Attorney for the Western District of Texas and the state Attorney General, but no enforcement action was taken.

 • In March 2020, another surveillance operation by GREY2K caught five people in the act of torturing live jackrabbits on a training farm in Oklahoma.
 Three of these individuals were identified as greyhound breeders Wesley L. Parvin and Haskell County Deputy Sheriff Jason Martin, along with Martin’s daughter Brooklyn.
 The investigation revealed forty-five greyhounds killing dozens of jackrabbits over two days.
 The two breeders were transporting greyhounds to race in several states and are known to have business relationships with key individuals in the national racing industry.
 GREY2K filed complaints with the U.S. Attorney for the Eastern District of Oklahoma, the state Attorney General as well as the local District Attorney for Haskell County.
 Officials in West Virginia and Florida were also informed of these activities.
 No action was taken.